-PACE students who obtain a GPA of 3.3 or higher will be listed on the Honour Roll at the end of the Winter semester, providing at least four courses have been completed.
+PACE students who obtain a GPA of 3.3 or higher will be listed on the Honour Roll.
 Those receiving 3.7 or higher will receive First Class Honours.
 Honour Roll computation is based solely on work taken through ABC.